Skip to Main Content

 You’ll find Prince Edward Island National Park in the Province of Prince Edward Island.
 Facing the Gulf of St. Lawrence, Prince Edward Island offers remarkable views and outdoor activities, such as canoeing, golfing, camping, and swimming.

-Prince Edward Island National Park is home to fresh and saltwater marshes, sandy beaches, and unique wildlife, including the endangered piping plover.
-One of the reasons why Prince Edward Island is one of the best national parks in Canada is because it allows visitors to relax and unwind, thanks to its extensive boardwalks and walking trails, picnic areas, and calming coastal terrain.
+Prince Edward Island National Park is home to fresh and saltwater marshes, sandy beaches, and unique wildlife, including the endangered Piping Plover.
+One of the reasons why Prince Edward Island is one of the best national parks in Canada is that it allows visitors to relax and unwind, thanks to its extensive boardwalks and walking trails, picnic areas, and calming coastal terrain.

 7. Yoho National Park (British Columbia)